Full Guide: FME Flow Troubleshooting Guide

 Introduction

-To read and write from Esri Geodatabase formats, like ArcSDE and File Geodatabase, FME Flow requires that ArcGIS Server software be installed and licensed on the same machine (with an exception for the File Geodatabase Open API Reader/Writer).
+To read and write from Esri Geodatabase formats, such as ArcSDE and File Geodatabase, FME Flow requires that ArcGIS Server software be installed and licensed on the same machine (except for the File Geodatabase Open API Reader/Writer).

 Connecting FME Flow to ArcGIS Server

 ArcGIS Server must be installed and licensed on the same machine as the FME Flow Engine Service.
 The ArcGIS version must be compatible with FME: Notes on FME and Esri Versions and Compatibility.
-There are no additional configuration steps required.
+It is not necessary to create a new site or join an existing site.
+No additional configuration steps are required.

 If you have distributed Engine hosts, ArcGIS Server must be installed on every host.
-Alternatively, you can make use of Queue Control to route jobs using Esri formats to run on a specific engine host.
+Alternatively, you can use Queue Control to route jobs in Esri formats to run on a specific engine host.
 For more information on using job routing for your Esri-dependent workflows, please see Guide to Manage Esri Jobs using Queue Control.

 Connecting to Esri Applications from FME Flow without a license